 - “No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law[.]”
 Art.
 I, sec.
 9, cl.
 7.

 - “The Migration or Importation of such Persons as any of the States now existing shall think proper to admit, shall not be prohibited by the Congress prior to the Year one thousand eight hundred and eight, but a tax or duty may be imposed on such Importation, not exceeding ten dollars for each Person.”
 Art.
 I, sec.
 9, cl.
 1.

 - “No State shall … coin money; emit bills of credit; [or] make any Thing but gold and silver coin a Tender in Payment of Debts[.]”
 Art.
 I, sec.
 10, cl.
 1.

 - “In Suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved[.]”
 Amdt.
 VII.

 The Resulting Rules

-Read in conjunction with the Ninth and Tenth Amendments, the Constitution’s seven money clauses establish the following monetary policies for the United States:
+Read in conjunction with the Ninth and Tenth Amendments, which respectively limit the scope and number of federal powers, the Constitution’s seven money clauses establish the following monetary policies for the United States: